spamathur/SocialMedia/README.md

 ### Make sure to import a GSON library before executing `ClientTest` and `ClientHandlerTest`.

 Before executing the ClientTest and ClientHandlerTest, ensure the GSON library is imported.
-Download the gson-2.10.1.jar file from [https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/) and import the downloaded file as a library.
+Download the gson-2.10.1.jar file from [https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/) and add the downloaded file as a library in the IDE.

 # Phase 3 Classes: